In this post, I’m going to show you how to get more traffic to your blog in 2022.

 As you can see, the post still has a spike.
 But traffic doesn’t drop into an abyss.
 Instead, it stays fairly steady over time.

-Which is why it’s important to optimize every post that you publish around a specific keyword.
+This is why it’s important to optimize every post that you publish around a specific keyword.

 If your blog is new, I recommend focusing on long tail keywords.